network-automation-cookbook/cookbook-lab/setup/README.md

 1. **Open Visual Studio Code**: Launch VSCode on your local machine.
 2. **Navigate to the Remote Explorer**: On the left sidebar, click on the "Remote Explorer" tab.
 Under "SSH," click the "+" sign or right-click and select "New Remote."
 3. **Set Up SSH Connection**: This action will prompt you to enter the SSH connection command.
-You can obtain this command by running `labcli setup show` on your local or "control" machine.
+You can obtain this command by running `lab setup show` on your local or "control" machine.
 The output will resemble the following command:

    ```bash
    ssh -o StrictHostKeyChecking=no -i ~/.ssh/id_rsa_do root@<droplet-ip-address>